 Figure 5.
-Satellite imagery annotated with the project location in red, potential future commercial development in orange, and the locations of 2019 geotechnical testing (Exploration Pits = EP).
+Satellite imagery annotated with the project location in red, potential future commercial development in orange, previously recorded archaeological sites, and the locations of 2019 geotechnical testing (Exploration Pits = EP).

 Archaeological Survey: Pedestrian survey provided information on the current condition of the project and helped to gauge the potential for as-yet unknown archaeology within the project location.
-The project vegetation is comprised of a mix of evergreen trees (e.g., ponderosa pine, Douglas fir), shrubs (snowberry, Oregon grape, blackberry, wild rose), various grasses and weeds, kinnikinnick, and balsam root (Figures 6 and 7).
+The project vegetation is comprised of a mix of evergreen trees (e.g., ponderosa pine, Douglas fir), shrubs (snowberry, Oregon grape, blackberry, wild rose), various grasses and weeds, kinnikinnick, and balsam root (Figure 6).
 The forest appeared to have been logged selectively leaving a relatively open forest canopy and trees ranging in age.
-Few dirt roads and trails were observed on the upper terrace (eastern and central portion of the project location) (Figure 8).
-Transmission line corridors were present in the far eastern and northern portion of the project location.
+Few dirt roads and trails were observed on the upper terrace (eastern and central portion of the project location) (Figures 7 and 8).
+Transmission line corridors were present in the far eastern and northern portion of the project location (Figure 9).
 The upper and lower terrace were separated by a steep slope.
 Both the upper and lower terraces were generally flat, with slightly more undulation on the upper terrace.
-Horse trails and an obstacle course were observed on the lower terrace (Figure 9).
+Horse trails and an obstacle course were observed on the lower terrace (Figure 10).
 No previously unrecorded historic-era or precontact cultural materials were observed during surface survey.